aleics/propserve/README.md

   result: number;

   ngOnChanges(changes: SimpleChanges) {
-    if (changes.foo || changes.bar) {
+    // Two inputs are multiplied, and if the result is higher than `0`, the result is displayed. if (changes.foo || changes.bar) {
       const sum = this.foo * this.bar;
       if (sum > 0) {